D'Anyers family: 18th century

 Sir Peter was succeeded in his estates by his grandson Thomas from his eldest son Captain Peter Daniell, who died following the Siege of Gloucester.
-His grandson Colonel Sir Samuel Daniell inherited Over Tabley and the De'Anyers Cheshire estates.
+His grandson Colonel Sir Samuel Daniell inherited Over Tabley and the D'Anyers Cheshire estates.

 Sir Samuel served as a Colonel in the army of William of Orange and was knighted by him for his extensive military service.
 Sir Samuel married first Anne Tatton, Lady Meredith widow of Sir Amos Meredith and secondly Frances Dormer a first cousin of Robert Dormer, 1st Earl of Carnarvon.
 From his second marriage, Sir Samuel had one daughter Anne, who died in infancy.

 Sir Samuel's will dated February 19 1723 leaves his Cheshire estates and Over Tabley Hall to his great-nephew Samuel Duckinfield the son of his niece Lady Dukinfield-Daniell who married Sir Charles Dukinfield-Daniell, 2nd Baronet.
-The Dukinfield's took the name of Daniell and arms of De'Anyers following Sir Samuel's death in 1726, their son Sir William Dukinfield-Daniell, 3rd Baronet married Penelope Vernon.
+The Dukinfield's took the name of Daniell and arms of D'Anyers following Sir Samuel's death in 1726, their son Sir William Dukinfield-Daniell, 3rd Baronet married Penelope Vernon.

 The Duchess of Cleveland in her work The Battle Abbey Roll with some Account of the Norman Lineages said the following: